School name: The Royal Liberty School

 There was no wasted time in the trip, it was jam packed with activities which both the staff and students really appreciated!

-Halsbury also have a great reputation, with their COVID guarantees and reputation within the education sector, it really gave both SLT and parents piece of mind that we were in good hands!
+Halsbury also have a great reputation, with their Covid Guarantee and reputation within the education sector, it really gave both SLT and parents peace of mind that we were in good hands!